The Phantom of the Opera is here in the new city this week, filling the auditorium of Milton Keynes Theatre with a chilling presence!

 As I had hoped, last night’s performance was spine-tingling.
 Indeed, from the moment the glittering chandelier was unveiled just above our heads, the audience knew that a spectacular evening of entertainment lay ahead.

-Far beneath the splendour of the Paris Opera House, in the late 19th Century, an eerie masked Phantom lives a shadowy existence.
+Far beneath the splendour of the Paris Opera House, in the late nineteenth century, an eerie masked Phantom lives a shadowy existence.
 A reclusive genius (architect, composer and musician) he has been deformed since birth.
 Cursed with a face not even a mother could love, the character of the Phantom incites both fear and pity as he cowers behind his mask.
 Ashamed of his repulsive physical appearance, he lurks in his lair, lonely and troubled.

 His ghostly presence beneath the building goes largely undetected, until he makes his singing known to beautiful ballet-girl (and his handpicked protégée) Christine Daaé.
 The love he holds for her becomes obsessive and over-powering.
 Soon, terrible things begin to happen to the Company of the Opera House as the Phantom goes to extreme lengths to make Christine his greatest success.